 Many of our students opt to work in practice and study part-time after year one.
-To help balance the MA with your existing commitments, we have structured the course to provide some flexibility so that you have the option to complete the MA by dedicating 2 days a week over 1 year or 1 day a week over 2 years.
+To help balance the MLA with your existing commitments, we have structured the course to provide some flexibility so that you have the option to complete the MLA in two years by dedicating one day a week in your first year and two days a week in your second year.
+Alternatively, you can complete the course over three years by following the one day a week model.